 The application process consists of first establishing a disability, and confirming that the disability did indeed stem from your eligible military service.
 Then, there will be a physical exam to determine your percentage of disability.

 You may want to consider applying via the Fully Developed Claim process.
-It’s a fast track way to get a VA disability claim reviewed and, in 2015, Fully Developed Claims were decided on average 49% faster.
+It’s a fast track way to get a VA disability claim reviewed and, as of February, 2023, Fully Developed Claims were decided 10 days faster, on average.
 It requires that the veteran does the upfront work of gathering all needed documents.
-See our article [link to FDC article] for more information.

 - Discharge or separation papers (DD214 or equivalent)